AppliedLogicSystems/ALSProlog/docs/docs/ref/rexec.md

 yes.
 ```

 The version of `slow_atom_length/2` above assumes one is running on a Unix machine and calls wc running on the same machine.
-The version below, `slow_atom_length/3`, will work on any system which supports sockets (Unix workstations, Windows 95 with WinSock, Macintosh):
+The version below, `slow_atom_length/3`, will work on systems that support the `rexec`/`rexecd` client-server remote execution protocol (now deprecated):
 ```
 rstrlen(Host, A, Len)
     :-